Wildlife Needs Your Help!

 How Can You Help?

 Take time and learn to share your land with wildlife.
+Without sufficient grassland, woodland, wetland, and farmland habitat, wildlife will disappear and we will all be poorer.
 Your efforts will not only benefit wild animals and plants, but you, your family, and friends for years to come.

 Conserving and improving habitat is the key.
 Help is available to do just that through IDNR's Illinois Acres for Wildlife Program and your local IDNR Wildlife Biologist.